microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgIdentityConditionalAccessPolicy.md

     - `[IncludeRoles <String[]>]`: Role IDs in scope of policy unless explicitly excluded, or All.
     - `[IncludeUsers <String[]>]`: User IDs in scope of policy unless explicitly excluded, or None or All or GuestsOrExternalUsers.

-GRANTCONTROLS <IMicrosoftGraphConditionalAccessGrantControls1>: conditionalAccessGrantControls
+GRANTCONTROLS <IMicrosoftGraphConditionalAccessGrantControls>: conditionalAccessGrantControls
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[BuiltInControls <String[]>]`: List of values of built-in controls required by the policy.
-Possible values: Block, Mfa, CompliantDevice, DomainJoinedDevice, ApprovedApplication, CompliantApplication
+Possible values: block, mfa, compliantDevice, domainJoinedDevice, approvedApplication, compliantApplication, passwordChange, unknownFutureValue.
   - `[CustomAuthenticationFactors <String[]>]`: List of custom controls IDs required by the policy.
-For more information, see Custom controls.
+Learn more about custom controls here: https://docs.microsoft.com/azure/active-directory/conditional-access/controls#custom-controls-preview
   - `[Operator <String>]`: Defines the relationship of the grant controls.
 Possible values: AND, OR.
   - `[TermsOfUse <String[]>]`: List of terms of use IDs required by the policy.

 INPUTOBJECT <IIdentitySignInsIdentity>: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: key: id of activityBasedTimeoutPolicy
+  - `[AuthenticationContextClassReferenceId <String>]`: key: id of authenticationContextClassReference
   - `[AuthenticationMethodId <String>]`: key: id of authenticationMethod
   - `[AuthorizationPolicyId <String>]`: key: id of authorizationPolicy
-  - `[CertificateBasedAuthConfigurationId <String>]`: key: id of certificateBasedAuthConfiguration
+  - `[BitlockerRecoveryKeyId <String>]`: key: id of bitlockerRecoveryKey
   - `[ClaimsMappingPolicyId <String>]`: key: id of claimsMappingPolicy
   - `[ConditionalAccessPolicyId <String>]`: key: id of conditionalAccessPolicy
   - `[DataLossPreventionPolicyId <String>]`: key: id of dataLossPreventionPolicy
   - `[DataPolicyOperationId <String>]`: key: id of dataPolicyOperation
+  - `[DirectoryObjectId <String>]`: key: id of directoryObject
   - `[EmailAuthenticationMethodId <String>]`: key: id of emailAuthenticationMethod
+  - `[FeatureRolloutPolicyId <String>]`: key: id of featureRolloutPolicy
   - `[Fido2AuthenticationMethodId <String>]`: key: id of fido2AuthenticationMethod
   - `[HomeRealmDiscoveryPolicyId <String>]`: key: id of homeRealmDiscoveryPolicy
   - `[IdentityProviderId <String>]`: key: id of identityProvider
   - `[IdentityUserFlowId <String>]`: key: id of identityUserFlow
   - `[InformationProtectionLabelId <String>]`: key: id of informationProtectionLabel
-  - `[InvitationId <String>]`: key: id of invitation
   - `[LongRunningOperationId <String>]`: key: id of longRunningOperation
   - `[MicrosoftAuthenticatorAuthenticationMethodId <String>]`: key: id of microsoftAuthenticatorAuthenticationMethod
   - `[NamedLocationId <String>]`: key: id of namedLocation